Your ObGyn in Fort Worth or Grapevine has adopted new Pap guidelines

 - Were exposed to diethylstilbestrol, DES, while in utero

-Every decision that we make at our Alliance or Grapevine obgyn offices prioritizes your well-being and long-term health.
+Every decision that we make at our Fort Worth or Grapevine ObGyn offices prioritizes your well-being and long-term health.
 Adhering to the new Pap test guidelines, we will continue to screen you for cervical cancer and shield you from unnecessary testing.
 If it’s time for your annual well woman visit, please contact us here.

 *The American Cancer Society and the United States Preventive Services Task Force (USPSTF)